 Fundraising on Instagram

-Instagram Feed Fundraiser: Instagram recently rolled out this new feature to fundraise for a nonprofit on Instagram in a similar format to a Facebook fundraiser.
+Instagram Feed Fundraiser: You can fundraise on Instagram in a similar format to a Facebook fundraiser.
 To start, pick a photo you would like to use as the main image and as a post announcing your breast cancer fundraiser in your feed.
 Once you have your image ready, follow these steps:

 Your fundraiser will be active for 30 days.
-During this time, you can share your fundraiser to your Stories and add it to more posts to keep promoting your initiative to your followers.
+During this time, you can share your fundraiser to Instagram Reels or Stories and add it to more feed posts to keep promoting your initiative to your followers.

 Instagram Stickers: Like the Facebook Stories donation sticker, Instagram has its own for its Stories format.
 Once you’ve added your Story image, click the square smiley face at the top right and select Donation.
-Choose @BCRFcure as your nonprofit and your sticker will come up.
+Choose @BCRFcure as your nonprofit and your sticker or existing Instagram fundraiser will come up.
 You can then customize the text and color of your sticker.

 Try adding this sticker to a Story about why supporting breast cancer research is important to you or download and use our designed template here.
 All you need do is add a sticker.

 Tip: After you’ve added the Donation sticker, go back and search “BCRF” in the gif library to add BCRF’s pink ribbon or another custom gif to your Story.

 Instagram Live Donations: Instagram also allows you to fundraise while hosting a live video.
 Before starting your stream, select ‘Fundraiser’ and search for @BCRFCure.
 If you already started an Instagram fundraiser, that should come up as an option to add instead.
 You might try this while singing a song or talking about how breast cancer has impacted you.